Takamasu/portfolio/README.md

-# portfolio
+# Portfolio

+Day 01
-This is a portfolio I'm doing for my business.
+- This is a portfolio I'm doing to show my knowledge.
+- For now just use HTML5 and CSS3